PierreMartou/CoAST-TransitionTesting-2023/README.md

 ## What is it ?
 This small prototype of a Risk Information System (RIS) is meant to complement the paper "Beyond Combinatorial Interaction Testing: On the need for transition testing in dynamically adaptive context-aware systems", by P. Martou, B. Duhoux, K. Mens and A. Legay,  1th International Workshop on Context aware and Adaptive Software systems Testing (CoAST 2023, ICST proceedings), 2023.

 Its goal is to illustrate with actual code the RIS prototype described in this paper.
 It mimicks RIS behaviour through terminal messages and a simple GUI coded with Tkinter (standard GUI library for Python).
+For possible (de)activations of features, please refer to Fig. 1 in the paper.

 Like in the paper, it is injected with three errors (Section 2).
-The system has no knowledge of these errors, but has a perfect test oracle which checks the entire system's correctness at each transition and alerts the user would it encounter any behavioural error (although you can visually see them, as the Emergency Level is displayed for each configuration and the GUI updates between each configuration).
+The system has no knowledge of these errors, but has a perfect test oracle which checks the entire system's correctness at each transition and alerts the user would it encounter any behavioural error.
+You can visually see such errors, as the Emergency Level is displayed for each configuration and the GUI updates between each configuration).

 ## Requirements